 No. The first round of admission to the PLME will occur after the conclusion of the Match process.
-If you are matched with Brown, we will contact you to determine if you have an interest in being considered for the PLME, and provide you with instructions on how to enter that application process.
+If you are matched with Brown, we will automatically consider your application to the PLME in early December.
+You will be notified of your admission decision to the PLME in mid-December.

-Both Questbridge finalists (scholars) and non-finalists who apply in Brown's Regular or Early Decision cycles using the Common Application can choose to apply to the Program in Liberal Medical Education by completing the appropriate section of Brown's Supplement to the Common Application.
+Both Questbridge finalists (scholars) and non-finalists who apply in Brown's Regular or Early Decision cycles using the Common Application can choose to apply to the Program in Liberal Medical Education by completing the appropriate questions about the PLME in the "Brown Questions" and "Writing" sections.